Career Definition for a Retail Distribution Manager

 Career and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), transportation, storage and distribution managers will experience a 2%, or slower-than-average, growth in jobs nationwide from 2014 to 2024.
-Additionally, the BLS noted that the median annual salary for distribution managers was $86,630 in May 2015 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), transportation, storage, and distribution managers are projected to experience a 7%, or as fast as average, growth in jobs nationwide from 2016 to 2026.
+Additionally, the BLS noted that the median annual salary for transportation, storage, and distribution managers was $94,730 in May 2018 (www.bls.gov).

 Alternate Career Options